blacklightpy/vaultofknowledge/Counter Argument for Who Created God.md

 Kashmir Shaivism: Shakti actively manifests reality, so there's no contradiction.
 Viśiṣṭādvaita: The world is Brahman’s body, so there’s no question of illusion at all.

+> Advaita tries to answer this by introducing **Īśvara, the cosmic controller**:
+>
+> - **Īśvara (God) is Brahman seen through Māyā.**
+> - Māyā is universal, not just personal ignorance.
+> - The **multiple paintings (worlds, experiences) arise due to the collective dream of Māyā**, not individual ignorance.

+Avidya is about identification.
+Something causes Maya though.